caitlanjeffrey/liri-node-app/README.md

     The song's name
     A preview link of the song from Spotify
     The album that the song is from
+    Example: (./images/songs-songSelected.png)

-    If no song is provided then the program will default to "Barbie Tingz" by Nicki Minaj.
+    If no song is provided then the program will default to "Barbie Tingz" by Nicki Minaj (./images/songs-noSongSelected.png).

 Step Three: node liri.js movie-this <movie name here>.